Majesco Motors

 Recommended airscrews as reported by Ron Warring in his book were 11x6 for free flight and 8x8 for control line.
 These are relatively light loads for a 1940’s engine of this displacement, presumably reflecting the engine’s short-stroke geometry.
 In the instruction leaflet for the kit version of the engine, the manufacturers confined themselves to recommending props in the 10 inch - 12 inch diameter range, no pitch being specified.
 Claimed output was 0.200 BHP @ 7,500 rpm - probably not that far out of line with reality for a good example.

 Somewhat oddly, Warring also reported that the selling price of the “45” was £4 4s 0d (£4.20), which is at odds with the advertisements that I've so far encountered.
-Perhaps this represented a price reduction during the inventory clearance phase at the end of the company’s production activities, which seems to have pretty much coincided with the writing of Warring’s book in late 1948.
+This actually appears to have represented a price reduction during the inventory clearance phase at the end of the company’s production activities, which evidently pretty much coincided with the writing of Warring’s book in late 1948.

 All Majesco engines that were manufactured by the company (as opposed to being sold in kit form) carried serial numbers, invariably in my experience stamped onto the backplate.
 The numbering seems to have started either at engine number 1 or at engine number 100.
 The former possibility is supported by the fact that the numbering on the later Majesco Mite diesel (see below) is definitely known to have started at 1.
 It seems unlikely that the company would have displayed an inconsistent approach to the serial numbering of their products